amigoscode/bright/day-1.md

 }
 ```

 `nextLine()` reads Strings input.
-There are other methods avaialable for diffrent data types.
+There are other methods available for different data types.